Entertainment And News

 Rough explained that she had no qualms about sharing the conversation on social media since she felt her former employer was attempting to exploit her.
 She told viewers that when she was laid off, she never received any severance pay and was not given notice that her employment was being terminated.

-In the end, she marveled at the fact that employers are still treating employees unfairly and using them to meet the needs of the company without considering any potential ramifications workers may face.
+Rough marveled at the fact that employers are still treating employees unfairly and using them to meet the needs of the company without considering any potential ramifications workers may face.
+According to Business Insider's chief correspondent covering workplace and the economy, Aki Ito, the lack of loyalty goes both ways, with both employees and employers no longer willing to go the extra mile for the other.

-In fairness, the CEO could have extended an olive branch and offered to pay the full week.
-But since he did not, Rough would receive no financial benefit from helping her ex-employer out unless they hours paid were more than her weekly benefit amount.
+In fairness, Rough's CEO could have extended an olive branch and offered to pay the full week.
+But since he did not, Rough would receive no financial benefit from helping her ex-employer out.